SergiusTheBest/plog/README.md

 ```

 #Extending
-Plog can be extended to support new:
+Plog can be extended to support new custom:

-* data types
+* data type
-* appenders
+* appender
-* formatters
+* formatter

 ##Custom data type
 The following function must be implemented to add a custom data type to the log stream output: